The Short Story

 Beyond the extrinsic limits of time and budget, editors—especially self-editors—contend with their human limits.
 I’m hardly the first person to observe that it’s hard to see your own errors and shortcomings as a writer.
-Sure, before I post an article on this site or a snippet of my fiction, I reread and fine-tune it till I’m out of time or I can’t stand to look it at another moment.
+Sure, before I post an article on this site or a snippet of my fiction, I reread and fine-tune till I’m out of time or can’t stand to look it at another moment.
 Y’all will rarely see a true rough draft of anything I’ve written.
 Then I post it and step away for a spell, which might mean a few minutes or a few months.
 More often than not, when I lay eyes on it again, I find at least one typo, redundancy, or other cringeworthy imperfection.

 I’m well aware that to some folks, this makes me sound like a less than competent editor.
 A cynical soul might note the convenience of devising an editorial philosophy that rationalizes mistakes.
 Well, I can’t help any of that.
 Think what you must.

-But consider that major publishing houses spend thousands on editing and still publish books with the occasional typo or other minor error.
+But consider that major publishing houses spend thousands of dollars on editing and still publish books with the occasional typo or other minor error.
 A good book isn’t simply error-free; it’s been edited deeply.
 If it’s error-free, too, that’s almost certainly because there were many editorial eyes on it (and the budget to pay for those eyes).

 Likewise, a good editor isn’t an editor who never misses anything.
 A good editor misses very little, true, but also catches the tricky, nuanced, under-the-surface stuff.
 Heck, there are plenty of times I’ve caught subtle syntax errors, or commas in less than ideal spots, on a first edit—only to realize on a second edit that I’d glossed over too instead of to.

 That’s editorial realism in a nutshell.
-It may sound like a cop-out, but it’s how editing and publishing always works on some level.
+It may sound like a cop-out, but it’s how editing and publishing always work on some level.
 There is no such thing as a perfect human literary creation!
 Accepting human limits and the mutability of artistic perfection is joyously liberating.

 All of this explains why I am not overly concerned if I make a typo in a text message or a grammatical goof in an article.
 I’m not perfect, and my work isn’t perfect.
 This article could be better edited.
 How close I’m willing to get to the ever-elusive perfection in a particular situation is a sober, calculated decision of the moment.